Skip to main contentAccessibility Statement

 Decision to issue an EHC plan

-If we think it is necessary to issue an EHC plan, the case worker will write a draft plan which is sent to the family to review and decide to:
+If we think it is necessary to issue an EHC plan, the case worker will write a draft plan.
+This is sent to the family to review and decide to:

 • request changes to the draft plan